openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 .# Abstract

-This specification defines an extension of OpenID Connect to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via UserInfo responses.
+This specification defines an extension of OpenID Connect to allow presentation of claims in the form of Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via UserInfo responses.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
+This specification extends OpenID Connect with support for presentation of claims via Verifiable Credentials, supporting W3C formats as well as other credential formats.
 This allows existing OpenID Connect RPs to extend their reach towards claims sources asserting claims in this format.
 It also allows new applications built using verifiable credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

 This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID.Core]).